Firefighting is a challenging, demanding, exciting and fulfilling career.

 Physical Fitness Test

 Applicants' physical fitness is tested to ensure they possess the physical capabilities necessary for firefighting.
 The University of Alberta's Faculty of Physical Education and Recreation administers this test.
+The physical fitness tests is usually scheduled between June and August.

 A non-refundable $367.50 payment to the City of Edmonton will be required prior to participating in the physical fitness test.